OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 - function-category [String]
   - preferably use existing DBs like wikidata
   - can be multiple
-- consists-of [URL]
+- sBoM [URL]
-  - links to metadata files of POSHS and other OSHMs this OSHM consists of
+  - links to a CSV containing all POSHS and other OSHMs this OSHM consists of
 - license [URL]
   - link to LICENSE.md or legal code of the license
 - readme [URL]